Rimsha8954/Flutter_Workspace/README.md

-# # Dev-Connect
+# Dev-Connect
-Dev-Connect is a portfolio app designed to showcase my skills and projects as a Flutter developer.
+**Dev-Connect** is a portfolio app designed to showcase my skills and projects as a Flutter developer.
 With a sleek neon theme and a user-friendly interface, this app provides a comprehensive view of my professional journey and expertise.

-# Features
+## Features

-Login and Signup Pages: Secure user authentication for personalized access.
+- **Login and Signup Pages**: Secure user authentication for personalized access.

-Home Screen:
+- **Home Screen**:
-A visually striking top section featuring my profile picture, name, profession, and location.
+  - A visually striking top section featuring my profile picture, name, profession, and location.
-A detailed bottom section covering my education, experience, and areas of expertise.
+  - A detailed bottom section covering my education, experience, and areas of expertise.

-Projects Screen:
-Displays various projects with detailed UI designs and descriptions.
+- **Projects Screen**: Displays various projects with detailed UI designs and descriptions.

-Custom Drawer:
-Facilitates easy navigation between different sections including the user profile, home screen, projects screen, and logout option.
+- **Custom Drawer**: Facilitates easy navigation between different sections including the user profile, home screen, projects screen, and logout option.

-About Me
-Popup: Provides an in-depth overview of my background and vision when navigating to the home screen after login.
+- **"About Me" Popup**: Provides an in-depth overview of my background and vision when navigating to the home screen after login.

-# Technologies used
+## Technologies Used

-Flutter: For building the app’s UI and handling its logic.
+- **Flutter**: For building the app’s UI and handling its logic.

-Firebase: For real-time data management and user authentication.
+- **Firebase**: For real-time data management and user authentication.

-GetX: For efficient state management and responsive design.
+- **GetX**: For efficient state management and responsive design.

 # Installation
 To run Dev-Connect locally, follow these steps: